-Although we now take it for granted, the 'single market' (sometimes also called the 'internal market') is one of the EU’s greatest achievements.
-Instead of being obstructed by national borders and barriers, people, goods, services and money move around the EU as freely as they do within a single country.
+In the EU's single market (sometimes also called the 'internal market') people, goods, services and money can move around the EU as freely as they do within a single country – instead of being obstructed by national borders and barriers as they were in the past.

-We travel at will across the EU’s internal frontiers for business and pleasure or, if we choose, we can stay at home and enjoy a vast array of products from all over Europe.
+EU citizens can now study, live, shop, work and retire in any EU country.
+Or we can stay at home and enjoy a vast array of products from all over Europe.

 Most households in Europe are free to choose their electricity supplier.